gitter-badger/tix-cli/src/README.md

 Purpose
 -------

-Windows has some terrible design choices at its roots:
+Windows has some poor design choices at its core:

 * Ugly File System
   * User AppData folder... what is this \Roaming, \Local, \LocalLow